 The elegant Tuileries Gardens and adjoining Louvre Museum sit to the east, just past the vast Concorde plaza and Obelisque column.
-The military tribute known as the Arc de Triomphe marks the western edge of the neighborhood.
-The Seine river lies to the south, with the St. Lazare train station and the bustling Madeleine business district are situated to the north.
+The military monument known as the Arc de Triomphe marks the western edge of the neighborhood.
+The Seine river lies to the south, with the St. Lazare train station and the bustling Madeleine business district situated to the north.

 To access the area, the easiest option is to take Metro line 1 to any of the following stops: Champs-Elysées-Clemenceau, Franklin D. Roosevelt, George V or Charles-de-Gaulle Etoile.
 Alternatively, for a long stroll up the avenue from its beginning point, take line 12 to Concorde and walk from the bustling, dramatic square into the neighborhood from there.

-- The Champs Elysées has played host to numerous military parades over the years, such as the Free French March by the 2nd Armored Division on August 26, 1944, and the US’s 28th Infantry Division on August 29, 1944, both marking the Liberation of Paris from the Nazi Occupation during World War II.
+The Champs Elysées has played host to numerous military parades over the years, such as the Free French March by the 2nd Armored Division on August 26, 1944, and the American 28th Infantry Division on August 29, 1944, both marking the Liberation of Paris from the Nazi Occupation during World War II.
 The largest military parade in Europe passes down the street each year on Bastille Day, marking France’s national holiday.

 Places of Interest in the Neighborhood

-This famous theater, located at 15 avenue Montaigne, was built in 1913 in the Art Deco style, and instantly became notorious for its hosting of Igor Stravingky's then-scandalous Rite of Spring.
+This famous theater, located at 15 Avenue Montaigne, was built in 1913 in the Art Deco style, and instantly became notorious for its hosting of Igor Stravinsky's then-scandalous Rite of Spring.
 It's an opulent setting for an evening out in Paris.

-Eating and Drinking on and around the "Champs":
+Eating and Drinking

 Avenue George V and Avenue des Champs Elysées

-After hours of strolling and window shopping along the grand avenue, sink into one of Fouquet’s leather armchairs and treat yourself to a coffee or cocktail-- it's perhaps the only thing you’ll be able to afford here.
+After hours of strolling and window shopping along the grand avenue, sink into one of Fouquet’s leather armchairs and treat yourself to a coffee or cocktail—it's perhaps the only thing you’ll be able to afford here.